uyuni-project/tetra/README.md

 At this point `gjp` restored `src/` as it was before the build and listed outputs in `file_lists/commons-collections_output`.
 Those will be used later to compile the `%install` and `%files` sections of the project spec.

+Note that, if the build was unsusccesful, the following command can be used to cancel it and return to pre-dry running state:

+    gjp finish --failed

 This should be sufficient to be able to repeat the build on a machine with no Internet access, but what if we wanted to be 100% sure of that?

 #### Second, networkless, dry-run build